ashaytamhane/mlnotes/README.md

 ## Getting Started

-This is a repo of my understanding of ML.
+This is my knowledge repo of ML and data based systems/architectures.
 Will include code, notes and other misc snippets of knowledge.
 Will use this repo to augment my blog www.artificial-brain.com

 ### Using the code